Windows Shares (SMB)

 How do I add an SMB Share?

-Verify Active Directory connections are working and error free before adding an SMB share.
-If configured but not working or in an error state, AD cannot bind and prevents starting the SMB service.
+Verify your Active Directory connections are working and error-free before adding an SMB share.
+When an SMB share is configured but not working or is in an error state, AD cannot bind, and TrueNAS cannot start the SMB service.

-Creating an SMB share to your system involves several steps to add the share and get it working.
+Creating an SMB share on your system requires adding the share and then getting it working.

-After adding the share, start the service and mount it to your other system.
+4. Start the service and mount the share to your other system.

 Creating SMB Share User Accounts